 In some ways SATs week is the moment of greatest relief – the collective headlong flight towards it is finally over.

-Finally, from myself and all at Third Space Learning, we hope your KS2 SATs week for 2018 is a calm, successful and filled with optimism and that your children are happy, confident, and motivated to do their best without feeling the pressure to perform.
+Finally, from myself and all at Third Space Learning, we hope your KS2 SATs week 2020 is a calm, successful and filled with optimism and that your children are happy, confident, and motivated to do their best without feeling the pressure to perform.

 Good luck – have a good one!